manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Implement_AIP.md

 	- Name : **PII Policy**

-	- Description : *This policy is to detect and apply an encryption to emails and documents that have sensitive information such as ABA bank routing numbers and US social security numbers. the user must provide an explanation for removing the classification label.*
+	- Description : **This policy is to detect and apply an encryption to emails and documents that have sensitive information such as ABA bank routing numbers and US social security numbers.
+The user must provide an explanation for removing the classification label.**

 31. In the **Sensitivity Labels policy** window, under **Name your policy** select **Next**.